MLB suspends Yanks' Donaldson for 1 game for 'Jackie' remark

 Donaldson also was fined an undisclosed amount for his actions Saturday at Yankee Stadium.
 The punishment was announced by Michael Hill, the senior vice president of on-field operations for MLB.

-Donaldson has elected to appeal the penalty.
+Donaldson has appealed the penalty, meaning he can continue to play until there is a final decision.
 Shortly before the suspension was announced, the Yankees said Donaldson had been put on the COVID-19 injured list.

 “MLB has completed the process of speaking to the individuals involved in this incident.
 There is no dispute over what was said on the field.
 Regardless of Mr. Donaldson’s intent, the comment he directed toward Mr. Anderson was disrespectful and in poor judgment, particularly when viewed in the context of their prior interactions," Hill said in a statement.